azuda/jamf_purchasing_import/README.md

 - read device purchasing data from csv
 - match serial numbers with device id in jamf
-- call jamf api patch endpoint to update purchasing data
+- patch endpoint to update purchasing data in jamf

 # setup